 Indication Status Relevant Codes Notes

-Mobility limitation preventing MRADL completion within a reasonable time frame Covered No specific codes listed in policy "Reasonable time frame" is undefined — document the specific functional impact
+Mobility limitation preventing MRADL completion within a reasonable time frame Covered Not specified in NCD 219 "Reasonable time frame" is not defined — use clinical judgment and document rationale

 Enter your email to unlock all tables — 100% free